Daikozi/gitlab-sentinel/README.md

 Gitlab Sentinel requires you to provide the URL of your Gitlab instance and an access token with the api scope.
 To configure the extension, follow these steps:

-1.Go to your Gitlab profile settings and generate a new personal access token with the api scope.
+1. Go to your Gitlab profile settings and generate a new personal access token with the api scope.
-2.Copy the access token to your clipboard.
+2. Copy the access token to your clipboard.
-3.Click on the extension icon in your browser's toolbar and select "Options".
+3. Click on the extension icon in your browser's toolbar and select "Options".
-4.Paste the access token into the "Access Token" field.
+4. Paste the access token into the "Access Token" field.
-5.Enter the URL of your Gitlab instance in the "Gitlab URL" field.
+5. Enter the URL of your Gitlab instance in the "Gitlab URL" field.
-6.Click "Save".
+6. Click "Save".

 The extension will now use your Gitlab access token to retrieve merge requests from your Gitlab projects.